web-mojo/ReelGuard-Releases/README.md

 - **File size**

 If a file with the same name and size is found in the required number of destinations, ReelGuard treats it as “backed up” for the purposes of its checks.
+This means there is a chance of false-positives if two or more files have the same file name and size on the backup destination.

 > For end-to-end checksum verification (MD5/SHA/xxHash), you should use your preferred offloading or ingest tool.
 > ReelGuard is intended as a final **“did the files land where they’re supposed to?”** safety check before you recycle or prep the card.